pitt-crc/lmod_tracking/README.md

 [![](https://app.codacy.com/project/badge/Grade/da5fd23a62874c989f9b80ba201af924)](https://app.codacy.com/gh/pitt-crc/lmod_tracking/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 Lmod provides [official support](https://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html) for tracking module usage via the system log.
-This repository provides scripts and utilities for ingesting the resulting log data into a MySQL database.
+This repository provides scripts and utilities for ingesting the resulting log data into a Postgres database.

 ## Setup Instructions

 These instructions assume the following conditions are already met:

 - Lmod logging is configured and running on your cluster.
-- A MySQL server is installed and configured with valid user credentials.
+- A Postgres server is installed and configured with valid user credentials.

 In the sections below you will: